 Mission & Vision

-It is the purpose of the Elkhart Art League to elevate the art standards of this community and foster a deeper appreciation of art.
-Those interested in art are encouraged to develop their artistic abilities to the fullest extent.
+It is the purpose of the Elkhart Art League to elevate the art standards of the Elkhart community and foster a deeper appreciation of art for all.
+Those interested in making art are encouraged to develop their artistic abilities to the fullest extent.

 Classes and workshops in a variety of media are offered to people of all ages.
 Education and enjoyment of the creative process in a relaxed friendly setting is one of our main objectives.
 Two major exhibits are held each year.
 We invite members of the Elkhart Art League as well as non-members in the community to submit artwork for consideration.

-In 1966, the League raised funds to remodel the former dressing room building of High Dive Park at 511 Baldwin St. The building was leased through the Elkhart Parks and Recreation Department for use as our headquarters and class rooms.
+In 1966, the League raised funds to remodel the former dressing room building of High Dive Park.
+The building was leased the building through the Elkhart Parks and Recreation Department for use as our headquarters and class rooms until 2015.

 In 2015, the Elkhart Art League moved to its current location (2023) at 131 Tyler Street, Ste.
 1-B, Elkhart IN 46516 in the west end of the train depot in Elkhart.

 ,, Our dedicated team of artist leaders is committed to ensuring that the Elkhart Art League continues to positively impact our community.

 Valerie Collins, Secretary